“A pair of cosy 1-bed apartments in the heart of a lively Dorset market town, a short drive from West Bay”

 - Walking the stunning Jurassic coastline

-- Saturday evenings can get noisy outside, and market stalls set up early in the mornings; bring earplugs for a sound night's sleep
+- Weekend evenings can get noisy outside, market stalls set up early in the mornings and Bridport bustles during a festival; bring earplugs for a sound night's sleep

 - The owners aren't on site but there's an emergency contact number